AWilliams17/MonoJabber/README.md

 How mine works is: the frontend for the tool, *MonoJabber.exe*, simply takes the target, then injects a DLL, 'MonoLoaderDLL'.
 It is *MonoLoaderDLL* which does all the heavy lifting.
 *MonoLoaderDLL* exports a single function: `Inject`, which takes one argument of type `void*`.

 In MonoJabber.exe, a struct with information passed to the program is written to the memory of the target, and MonoJabber calls `CreateRemoteThread` passing the address of the struct to the `Inject` function.
 Then the Inject function calls `LoadLibrary` on `mono-2.0-bdwgc.dll` and then begins calling relevant functions from that DLL using information from the argument struct.

+A pipe is used between the DLL and MonoJabber.exe with let's MonoJabber get the result of all the operations back so it can print it out.
+It used to use a messagebox for this,
+but that was not very elegant and lead to instability in the target.
+*Update*: Now that I've got pipes working I'm probably going to do away with the whole 'write parameter struct to the application' thing.

 # Resources Used
 https://github.com/corngood/mono/blob/master/mono/metadata/image.h